i6092467/semi-supervised-multiview-cbm/README.md

             and Wellmann, Sven and Knorr, Christian and Vogt, Julia E}, booktitle={2nd Workshop on Interpretable Machine Learning in Healthcare (IMLH), ICML 2022}, year={2022}
 }

-@misc{MarcinkevicsWolfertstetterKlimiene2023,
-  title = {Interpretable and Intervenable Ultrasonography-based Machine Learning Models for Pediatric Appendicitis}, author = {Marcinkevi\v{c}s, Ri\v{c}ards and Reis Wolfertstetter, Patricia and Klimiene, Ugne
-              and Chin-Cheong, Kieran and Paschke, Alyssia and Zerres, Julia and Denzinger, Markus and Niederberger, David and Wellmann, Sven and Ozkan, Ece and Knorr, Christian and Vogt, Julia E.}, year = {2023}, note = {arXiv:2302.14460},
-}
 ```